OneSignal/Dockerfiles/README.md

 - Create a new directory for your image.
 - Add `Dockerfile`, `VERSION`, and anything else your build needs.
 - `script/deploy` should now be able to deploy the new image.

-# rust-ubuntu

-rust-ubuntu images are versioned with the rust compiler version they package.
-These images have their own `deploy.sh`